wir3z/hubitat/owntracks-hubitat/README.md

 - Click the up arrow button in the top right of the map to trigger a 'Send Location Now' to register the device with the Hubitat App.

 ## Configure Regions
-NOTE:  If a Google Map API key is entered in the 'Additional Hubitat App Settings -> Google map Settings', the regions will be able to display radius bubbles.
+NOTE:  If a Google Map API key is entered in the 'Additional Hubitat App Settings -> Google map Settings', an interactive map will be displayed to allow regions to be added, edited, and deleted.
+Regions will show radius bubbles and the home region can be directly assign to any pin.
+- Select the 'Region Map Instructions and Delete Behavior' for information on how to use the interactive map.
+- If a Google geocode API has been entered, an input box to allow direct address lookup will be displayed.
+- If no Google Map API key has been entered, or the lookup quota has been exceeded, then the app will change to use the direct approach, below.

 - Add Regions:
     - If a geocode provider has been configured in 'Additional Hub Settings', a text box will be displayed to allow entering street addresses to be converted to latitude/longitude.
 		- NOTE: Google provides the best lookup accuracy.
 If using other providers, confirm the map pin looks correct.